anthonymartinovic/express-mail-app/README.md

 - Express.js
 - Pug
 - CSS3
-- JavaScript (ES6 compiled to ES5 + ES5)
+- JavaScript (ES6 compiled to ES5)

 # BUILD & DEPLOYMENT (localhost)

 PLEASE NOTE: This application was built for testing purposes only.
+If you are using a sandbox domain from Mailgun, you will have to authorise each recipient in your Mailgun account for them to be able to receive emails.

 1. ESP Signup
 - Sign up for both services (Mailgun & SendGrid) and create API keys for each service.
-You will also need a domain name for the Mailgun API (Mailgun provides sample domains for testing purposes, which is enough for this project).
+You will also need a domain name for the Mailgun API (Mailgun provides a sandbox domain for testing purposes, which is enough for this project).

 2. INSERT API & DOMAIN INFO
 - Once you have both API keys and a Mailgun domain, insert all this information in the `data/api.json` file, as shown below: